kevin-dangol/YatriSathi/README.md

 # How to use
 1. Download the .zip file from the release (the latest one).
 2. Unzip the file and locate the HelloApplication.java.
-3. Open the HelloApplication.java in COde Compiler and run it..
+3. Open the HelloApplication.java in Code Compiler and run it.

 **Note that the App is only a concept app hence some funcitonality like the Guide's are not fully functional**